 Ingredients

-Take the top and bottom off the courgettes with a sharp knife.
+Take the top and bottom off the carrots and courgettes with a sharp knife.

 Julienne the vegetable to create spaghetti strings.